top of page

 Leaders Up

-Lead the Shift: A Message from the President’s Office (Vol. 1, No. 2)
+Lead The Shift: A Message from the President’s Office (Vol. 1, No. 2)

 In this latest episode of Lead the Shift, I sit with Derek Steele, Executive Director of the Social Justice Learning Institute, to reflect on what it means to future-proof our communities.